-In the spirit of continuing our #QuarantineReads series, we’d like to share our insights and summary of another book we’ve read recently: “Webs of Influence: The Psychology of Online Persuasion” by Nathalie Nahai.
+In the spirit of continuing our #QuarantineReads series, we’d like to share our review of another book we’ve read recently: “Webs of Influence: The Psychology of Online Persuasion” by Nathalie Nahai.

-This book consists of three main parts.
+This book consists of three main parts on how to create a persuasive website design.
 The first is titled Know Who You Are Targeting, followed by how to Communicate Persuasively, and finally, Nahai wraps up with Sell with Integrity.
 Going forward, I’ll primarily focus on sharing the key concepts in those three sections and then give a brief summary of each.

 Know Who You Are Targeting

 The primary focuses for this section are how the human brain breaks down information and makes decisions, and how differences in culture, gender, and power affect what people prefer to see during the purchase process.

 When it comes to purchasing decisions, Nahai explains that while there is one brain, there are two systems:

 - Automatic (emotional): is intuitive and operates below the level of ‘conscious’ thought, also known as ‘thinking fast.’

 - Controlled (cognitive): is more analytical, deliberate, and rational, also known as ‘thinking slow.’

 To successfully convey why someone should be purchasing what you are offering, you need to address both systems.